ClementNerma/NightOS/docs/specs/boot-process.md

 * If [per-user encryption](../features/encryption.md#per-user-encryption) is enabled, the user key is decrypted

 The user session is then opened by calling the relevant system component.

+Note that the BOOT2 partition is read-only except to the [system user](../concepts/users.md#users-type) itself.

+It is only updated through the [system update process](update-processes.md#system-updates) and when rollbacked.